dom1torii/cs2config/README.md

 ### Option 1
 - Download latest release from [Releases](https://github.com/dom1torii/cs2config/releases).
 - Unzip the archive into your `/game/csgo/cfg/` folder with replacing all files.
-- Add `-exec autoexec` into your launch options.

 ### Option 2 (advanced)
 - Make sure git is installed.